diambra/docs/content/gettingStarted/_index.en.md

   - <a href="./#script-execution">Script Execution</a>
 - <a href="./#advanced-usage">Advanced Usage</a>
   - <a href="./#diambra-cli-advanced-options">DIAMBRA CLI Advanced Options</a>
-  - <a href="./#using-python-notebooks">Using Python Notebooks</a>
-  - <a href="./#environment-native-rendering">Environment Native Rendering</a>
   - <a href="./#running-multiple-environments-in-parallel">Running Multiple Environments in Parallel</a>
   - <a href="./#run-diambra-engine-without-cli">Run DIAMBRA Engine without CLI</a>
+  - <a href="./#environment-native-rendering">Environment Native Rendering</a>

 </div>

 ### Prerequisites

-- Installation completed and tested as described in <a href="/#installation">Installation</a> and <a href="/#quickstart">Quickstart</a> homepage sections
+- Having completed and tested the installation as described in <a href="../#installation">Installation</a> and <a href="../#quickstart">Quickstart</a> sections in homepage
-- ROMs downloaded and placed all in the same folder, whose absolute path will be referred in the following as `/absolute/path/to/roms/folder/`
+- Having downloaded the ROMs and placed them all in the same folder, whose absolute path will be referred in the following as `/absolute/path/to/roms/folder/`

 {{% notice tip %}}
 To avoid specifying ROMs path at every run, you can define the environment variable `DIAMBRAROMSPATH=/absolute/path/to/roms/folder/`, either temporarily in your current shell/prompt session, or permanently in your profile (e.g. on linux in `~/.bashrc`).